antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     ./run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

+It has been verified that in some Ubuntu versions for the WSL distributions you need to type (also valid for the other MATLAB compiled scripts):

+    sh run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

 The second step will create some important configuration files containing the interdistances between all the grid nodes, type the following commands:

     cd matrix_connection_gen